-3.5.1 The Committee should carry out the duties below for the Charity, Our Future Health Trading Limited (company number 12599493) and the group as a whole, as appropriate.
+4.5.1 The Committee should carry out the following duties for the Charity, Our Future Health Trading Limited and the group as a whole, as appropriate.
 The Committee shall:

-3.5.2 Nomination function
+4.5.2 Nomination function

-- 3.5.2.1 Regularly review the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board and make recommendations to the Board with regard to any changes; - 3.5.2.2 Ensure plans are in place for orderly succession to Board and senior management positions, and oversee the development of a diverse pipeline for succession, taking into account the challenges and opportunities facing the Charity, and the skills and expertise needed on the Board in future; - 3.5.2.3 Keep under review the leadership needs of the Charity, both at executive and at board level; - 3.5.2.4 Keep up to date and fully informed about strategic issues affecting the Charity and the sector in which it operates; - 3.5.2.5 Be responsible for identifying and nominating for the approval of the Board, candidates to fill Trustee vacancies as and when they arise; - 3.5.2.6 Before any appointment is made by the Board, evaluate the balance of skills, knowledge, experience and diversity on the Board, and, in the light of this evaluation prepare a description of the role and capabilities required for a particular appointment.
-In identifying suitable candidates the Committee shall (if appropriate): - (a) Use open advertising or the services of external advisers to facilitate the search; - (b) Consider candidates from a wide range of backgrounds; and - (c) Consider candidates on merit and against objective criteria and with due regard for the benefits of diversity on the Board, including gender, taking care that appointees have enough time available to devote to the position; - 3.5.2.7 Prior to the appointment of a Trustee, other significant time commitments should be disclosed.
-The proposed appointee should also be required to disclose any other interests that may result in a conflict of interest;
+- 4.5.2.1 Regularly review the structure, size, and composition (including the skills, knowledge, experience, and diversity) of the Board and recommend any changes to the Board. - 4.5.2.2 Ensure plans are in place for orderly and diverse succession to Board and senior management positions The Committee should take into account the challenges and opportunities facing the Charity, and the skills and expertise needed on the Board in future. - 4.5.2.3 Continuously review the leadership needs of the Charity, both at executive and at board level. - 4.5.2.4 Keep up to date and fully informed about strategic issues affecting the Charity and the sector in which it operates. - 4.5.2.5 Be responsible for identifying and nominating candidates for Trustee vacancies for the approval of the Board. - 4.5.2.6 evaluate the balance of skills, knowledge, experience, and diversity on the Board before appointing candidates to roles,.
+Then, after this evaluation, prepare a description of the role and capabilities required for a particular appointment.
+In identifying suitable candidates, the Committee shall (if appropriate): - (a) Use open advertising or the services of external advisers to facilitate the search. - (b) Consider candidates from a wide range of backgrounds. - (c) Consider candidates on merit, against objective criteria and with due regard for the benefits of diversity on the Board, taking care that appointees have enough time available to devote to the position. - 4.5.2.7 Prior to the appointment of a Trustee, the proposed appointee should disclose any other significant time commitments they have.
+The proposed appointee is also required to disclose any other interests that may result in a conflict of interest.

-- 3.5.2.8 Ensure that on appointment to the Board, Trustees receive a role description setting out clearly what is expected of them in terms of time commitment, Committee service and involvement outside Board meetings; - 3.5.2.9 Review the results of the Board performance evaluation process that relate to the composition of the Board and succession planning; and - 3.5.2.10 Review annually the time required from Trustees.
+- 4.5.2.8 Ensure that on appointment to the Board, Trustees receive a role description setting out clearly what is expected of them in terms of: - time commitment - Committee service - involvement outside Board meetings. - 4.5.2.9 Review the results of the Board performance evaluation process that relate to the composition of the Board and succession planning. - 4.5.2.10 Annually review the time required from Trustees.
 Performance evaluation should be used to assess whether the Trustees are spending enough time to fulfil their duties.